-If you would like to get in touch t0 arrange a booking then you can find contact details on the ‘Contact Us’ Page or click here.
+The Lindsay Chorale is available for concerts, church services ad fundraising events.
+If you would like to get in touch to arrange a booking then you can find contact details on the ‘Contact Us’ Page or click here.